 - Always stay close to the child while he is on a board to monitor closely.
 Kids intend to overlook their limits and try to speed and perform stunts

 - Do not rush, learning to skateboard is a slow process, it requires dedication, persistence, and a lot of practice.
-There are days when children aren’t in a mood to learn something – choose another day
+There are days when children aren’t in the mood to learn something, choose another day

-- Provide your kids a skating environment.
-Let them have fun along with neighbor kids or friends to make sure they enjoy the sport – rather than just learning
+- Provide your kids with a skating environment.
+Let them have fun along with neighbor kids or friends to make sure they enjoy the sport, rather than just learning

 - Setting goals actually boosts the process and excitement of a kid.
 Draw up a chart for weekly training drills and follow it